This article was initially published in November 2019 and has been updated in December 2020.

 1. What is robotic process automation and who can benefit from it?

-Our favourite, functional definition describes RPA very widely, as ‘a useful tool for maximally efficient use of a company’s available resources’, where ‘tool’ covers both software and services.
+Our favourite, functional definition describes RPA very widely, as ‘a useful tool for maximally efficient use of of a company’s available resources’, where ‘tool’ covers both software and services.

-It is a kind of software that emulates human activities, but performs them more quickly, accurately, and tirelessly than human employees.
-Functionality is indeed the most important trait of automation, and it is used in terms of the capacity to facilitate an optimal resource allocation leading to the best possible results.
+It is a kind of software that emulates human activities, but performs them more quickly, accurately, and tirelessly that human employees.
+Functionality is indeed the most important trait of automation, and it is used in terms of the capacity to facilitate an optimal resource allocation leading to best possible results.

 Companies across a wide range of industries (e.g., finance, banking, hospitality, healthcare, media, HR) can benefit from automating the rule-based, repetitive processes (see question (3) below).
 Indeed, according to McKinsey & Company, automating business processes through RPA can lead to a Return on Investment between 30 and 200% in the first year after implementation, and to 20–25% savings on average.